 Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

-Effective: 14 May 2014.
+Effective: 31 January 2018.
 Terms and conditions, fees and charges apply and are available on request.
-The product issuer for deposit and payment products is Customs Bank, a division of Police Bank Ltd. AFSL/Australian Credit Licence No. 240018.
+The product issuer for deposit and payment products is Police Bank Ltd. Customs Bank is a division of Police Bank Ltd. AFSL/Australian Credit Licence No. 240018.
 A Financial Services Guide (FSG) including terms and conditions is available at all Service Centres, upon request or click here.
 Any advice given has not taken into account your personal needs and financial circumstances and you should consider whether it is appropriate for you.
 Please read and consider the FSG in deciding whether to use a particular product.

 2. General Terms and Conditions of Online services.

-4. How to keep your Access code safe.
+4. How to keep your Internet Banking Password safe.

 5. Security Tokens.